 Prospective cares have access to all the information and sign the assessment report once completed.

 Our panel is made up of a variety of people with diverse experience in the childcare field.
-Members include representatives from Health, education, therapy, fostering, care leavers, social work and safeguarding.
+Members include representatives from Health, Education, Therapy, Fostering, Care Leavers, Social Work and Police.

 In addition, there are non-voting members: panel advisor and the panel administrator.